 - Study each site’s terms and policies before you list.
 This is the best way to avoid problems.

 - See what other companies are selling similar parts for, in terms of both asking price and shipping costs.

 - Make sure you understand your margins.
-Sellers fees can vary, and it can get confusing.
+Sellers’ fees can vary, and they can get confusing.

-The big picture here is that most auto parts retailers are also pushing product on one or more of the major marketplaces.
-If you’re going to be selling parts online, managing listings on Amazon, eBay, etc. is worth trying.
+The big picture here is that most auto parts retailers are also pushing products on one or more of the major marketplaces.
+If you’re going to be selling parts online, managing listings on Amazon and eBay is worth trying.
 Good luck!